Working as a cashier for several years now, I have both witnessed and been a participant in many acts of charity. |

 The young man asked if I noticed anything wrong with the cherries, since it is not uncommon to find a bug now and then, or a rotten fruit or vegetable among the rest.
 I replied that I was just making a mental note of the amount of cherries in the bag because I only had two dollars, and that particular bag cost just under that amount.
 He nodded in acknowledgement, and I thought nothing of it, because I am generally pretty honest with my customers, even while keeping a positive tone (for example, when customers ask how I am, which happens dozens of times a day, I don’t mind saying “I’m a little tired, but I’m doing great!” if such is the case; it is generally a point of interest for people, as we can talk about our busy days together and how much we look forward to going home, etc.).

-cherries, he discreetly gifted me a bag and left without a word.
+After talking with a customer about my eagerness to try the cherries, he discreetly gifted me a bag and left without a word. |

 A few minutes after the young gentleman left, a coworker who runs the self-checkout registers walked up to me with bag full of cherries.
 “A customer said to give this to you; I don’t know what it’s about,” she told me, looking confused.
 “What did he look like?”
 I asked, smirking.
 “Young guy, light-brown hair, white shirt…” she rattled off, and I recognized her description as the young man with whom I was discussing the cherries.
 I couldn’t help but smile widely as I put the cherries under my register.